Martin Dardis: Policeman and investigator

 After leaving the Army, he became a policeman in his hometown of Endicott, then a New York state trooper.
 In the 1950s, he was the police chief of North Bay Village, Florida.
 He then became an investigator for Florida Attorney General Richard Ervin in the 1960s.
-When Ervin's term ended in 1964, Dardis went to work for Dade County state attorney Richard E. Gerstein.
+When Ervin's term ended in 1964, Dardis went to work for Dade County state attorney Richard Gerstein.
 He also worked for Janet Reno.

 Watergate

 As Gerstein's chief investigator, in 1972 Dardis was tipped off about a connection between a Miami bank and Bernard Barker, one of the Watergate burglars who had been caught in the act inside the Democratic National Committee headquarters in the Watergate building.
 A check for $25,000 had recently been deposited in Barker's account.
 That check had been written by a major Republican fundraiser: Kenneth H. Dahlberg, the man Dardis had rescued in World War II.
 While Dahlberg was never accused of any wrongdoing, the money linked the burglars to Nixon's reelection campaign.
-When Washington Post reporter Carl Bernstein arrived at the state attorney's office, Dardis passed along the information, which would eventually lead to the Watergate scandal and Nixon's resignation in disgrace.
+When Washington Post reporter Carl Bernstein arrived at the state attorney's office, Dardis passed along the information, which contributed to the Post's coverage of what became known as the Watergate scandal, which led to Nixon's resignation in disgrace in 1974.